Weather forecast for the day ahead in Sussex

 Updated

-The Met Office said it will be a cloudy but dry start to the day, with sunny spells developing during the morning.
+The Met Office said it will be bright and sunny day across the region, with some fair weather cloud developing during the afternoon but still feeling warmer than recent days with light winds.

-There is a 'risk of showers' during the afternoon, mainly across the west of the region.
-It will feel warm with a maximum temperature of 17 degrees Celsius.
-The minimum temperature will be seven degrees Celsius.
+It will feel warm with a maximum temperature of 22 degrees Celsius.
+The minimum temperature will be eight degrees Celsius.

-The Met Office said clouds will clear this evening to leave a clear, dry night across the area.
-Some isolated mist and fog patches will form in rural locations towards dawn, the Met Office said.
+The Met Office said it will be a dry night with clear skies across the region.
+There is a risk of fog patches forming overnight and slowly clearing after dawn.